 You can set the button to toggle between the current selection, and a selection that adds selections defined by a search string.
 You can use wild cards in the search string.
 If you want to define a list of values you need to use the format (A|B), where A and B are values to select.

 You can assign a value to a variable.

 Refreshes the displays of all dynamic objects on the sheet based on the current selection.

 You can run the load script to reload data.

 You can also select Partial reload.
 For more information, see Partial reload.

-If you want to navigate to a specific sheet, you need to state the sheet ID.
+Navigate to a specific sheet.
+Enter the sheet ID of the desired sheet.
 You can find the ID of a sheet in the URL of the browser with the sheet open.
 The sheet ID follows after /sheet/ followed by /.

 Example: Sheet URL

 The ID of the sheet is 7300b241-f221-43db-bb8b-8c8cc1887531 in this example.